-Section 1: FEDERAL AND STATE ACCOUNTABILITY
+Attachments Section 1: FEDERAL AND STATE ACCOUNTABILITY

-2. MISSION-SPECIFIC ACCOUNTABILITY
+- No Attachments - 2.
+MISSION-SPECIFIC ACCOUNTABILITY

-Section Evaluation Meets the Standard Rhonda Stephanik, 12/3/19 Final Rating wieets the Standard Khonda Stephanik, 12/3/19 Meets the Standard
+Meets the Standard Rhonda Stephanik, 12/3/19

 A. What is the school's mission?

 In accordance with the current charter contract, our mission stated that Somerset Preparatory Academy Charter School at North Lauderdale's mission is to provide our students with opportunities designed to meet individual student needs and experiences that promote growth in each area of development.
 In order to meet our targeted goals, raise the expectations for all stakeholders involved at our school, and increase student achievement, the mission statement was revised to the following: